-With Summer and Fall Planning in Mind:
+With Education and Engagement in Mind:

 - Hebrew at the Center offers a full menu of online resources for Hebrew teachers and leaders to specifically help prepare schools and the field for the continued uncertainty.
-Along with CASJE, they are presenting research on Hebrew Education in Part-time Jewish Schools on Tuesday August 4.

 - Hebrew Union College-Jewish Institute of Religion has a resource guide with tips and best practices for “Teaching in Relationship Online.”